garrandall/popular-music-data/tracks/you-re-the-only-woman--you---i--ambrosia.md

 Here's a place where we both belong
 I know you're the only woman that I'm dreamin' of You're the only woman that I really love
-I said you're the only woman that i really love
+I said you're the only woman that I really love
-You're the only woman that i really love
+You're the only woman that I really love

 Oh Don't speak, Ssssh …